DataMcFly/real-time-workshop/README.md

 ## Challenges

-### Challenge One: Standard Libraries
+### Challenge One: Routing

-Using node's standard libraries `http` and `fs` and built-in JSON support, read in a comma-seprated file of key-value pairs, and create an HTTP server which returns the file's contents as JSON.
+Using Node.js and the express.js module, build a simple node.js server which returns a single message.

-### Challenge Two: CommonJS Modules
+### Challenge Two: Meet LevelDB

-Create two new CommonJS modules in a project directory.
-One module should expose an instantiable object called "Person".
-Your constructor should accept a JavaScript object literal, which will have properties to assign to the Person.
-Every person should have a property `knowsKungFu` set to `false`.
-The constructor should be able to override this.
-To accomplish this, install `underscore` from npm and use it's `_.extend` function in your constructor.

-Your second custom module will be a custom logger, which will have an `info` logging function.
-This function should print out the current date and time, as well as the given log message.
+Using the LevelUP module, add two endpoints, one that receives data and one that sends data.

+The receiving endpoint will save data in an Leveldb database and the sending endpoint will retrieve the requested data and send it back.

-### Challenge Three: Express and Request Routing
+### Challenge Three: Socket.io

-Create an Express application which responds to an HTTP `GET` request, and renders an HTML page using the EJS template engine.
-This HTML page should contain a form, which issues a `POST` action to log in a user, then redirect back to the same page.

-The `POST` action should store the user's username somehow - either in memory (store in an object) or in a cookie.
-On every `GET` request to the form, the app should check for a logged-in user using connect middleware.
-If the username has been stored, it should be displayed in the HTML page using a context variable for the EJS template engine.

-### Challenge Four: Intro to LevelDB

-Install the LevelDB library.
-Use this connection string to authorize a Mongoose application that will have a single model, a blog post with a `title` and a `body`.
-Using Express, create a simple application that will save a new blog post, and list out all existing blog posts on an HTML page.

-#### Bonus Challenge

-Secure the entire application with HTTP Basic Authentication middleware.

-#### Bonus Challenge

-Create an API for listing blog posts as JSON, secured with HTTP basic.

-### Challenge Five: Talk to your API

-We'll create a javascript library that can be used to send data between your new API and your app.
+Use Socket.io to add real-time interaction between your Leveldb app and your client-side app.

-### Challenge Six: Chatting with Socket.io

-Let's extend our API with

-Create a simple chat room application using socket.io.
-Starting with the simple chat example, add the ability for each user to add a nickname for themselves.
-You will need to store some "session" information about each socket connection.
-Consult the [socket.io docs](http://socket.io/#how-to-use) for guidance on how to do this.
+Create two types of emitters: `set` and `get` which can be passed a key to either save data to or to retrieve.

+Create two types of listeners: `value` and `added`, added will return any new data when it is added and value will return specified data, or can also be used to return all data.

-### Challenge Seven: Browserify
+### Challenge Four: Browserify

 Install the browserify package from npm globally - `npm install -g browserify`.
-The file "browser.js" contains node.js-style code that uses both core node and third party modules from npm.
-Use the browserify command line utility to create a browser-ready version of `browser.js` called `commandline.js`, which should reside in the "public" directory of the project.
+The file "client.js" contains node.js-style code that uses both core node and third party modules from npm.
+Use the browserify command line utility to create a browser-ready version of `client.js` called `commandline.js`, which should reside in the "public" directory of the project.

 You will also want to check out the npm module `browserify-middleware`.
 This module works with express to always serve the most recent version of your browserified source, and includes source maps so you can view and debug individual files.
-In `app.js`, figure out how to use browserify-middleware to serve up a file called `middleware.js` to the browser, which contains the browserified contents of `browser.js`.
+In `app.js`, figure out how to use browserify-middleware to serve up a file called `middleware.js` to the browser, which contains the browserified contents of `client.js`.